mclellsk/projects/BouncerGame/README.txt

 INSTALLATION:

 Setup FlashDevelop with the Flixel library installed.
 Open the Tojam8.as3proj and build the project.
-If you want to view the swf alone, you will need to use Adobe Flash Player 11.x, playing the swf through browsers with newer versions don't always work.
+You may need to go into the project properties and setup the classpath to correctly reflect the location of the flixel library you installed.
+If you want to view the swf alone, you will need to use Adobe Flash Player 11.x, playing the swf through browsers with newer versions doesn't always work.